MarceliJankowski/MarceliJankowski/README.md

 ## About me

-I work on systems; designing, maintaining, enhancing and scaling software systems. <br>
+I work on systems; designing, maintaining, enhancing and simplifying software systems. <br>

-In my spare time, I often embark on treks with friends, read-about and work-on PL design and construction, practice the piano/bass, run, and study Japanese.
+In my spare time, I often embark on treks with wife/friends, read-about PL design and construction, practice the piano/bass, run, and study Japanese.

 ## Contact